 Lake Ann Pavilion,

-fish cleaning station and a restroom.
+fish cleaning station, five table, a grill and a restroom.
 Amenities at Lake Ann's

 dam include a multi-use dock, fishing-only dock, fish